nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To unregister an authentication certificate, follow these steps.

-1. On the **Management** menu, select **Keys and Certificates**.
+1. In the **Navigation** tabs, select **Keys and Certificates**.

+2. Show more details about a token by clicking the caret next to the token name.

-2. Select an authentication certificate in the state "Registered" or "Registration in progress" and click **Unregister**.
+3. Click on an authentication certificate that is in the state "Registered" or "Registration in progress".

+    3.1 In the opening **Certificate** dialog, click **Unregister**.

     Next, an authentication certificate deletion request is automatically sent to the X-Road central server, upon the receipt of which the associated authentication certificate is deleted from the central server.
-If the request was successfully sent, the message "Request sent" is displayed and the authentication certificate is moved to the "Deletion in progress" state.
+If the request was successfully sent, the message "Certificate unregistration request sent successfully" is displayed and the authentication certificate is moved to the "Deletion in progress" state.

 A registered authentication certificate can be deleted from the central server without sending a deletion request through the security server.
 In this case, the security server's administrator must transmit a request containing information about the authentication certificate to be deleted to the central server's administrator.
 If the authentication certificate has been deleted from the central server without a deletion request from the security server, the certificate is shown in the "Global error" state in the security server.